 The plan year runs from January 1 through December 31.
 Refer to the Summary Plan Description (SPD) for details.

-Once you are enrolled, you may access https://medcom.wealthcareportal.com and register as a member.
+Once you are enrolled, you may visit the Medcom Portal at https://medcom.wealthcareportal.com and register as a member.
 You may access your balance and claims information, and view other important FSA plan information on this website.

 Medcom also offers a free mobile app for FSA participants to access your accounts from anywhere at any time.
 You will enjoy convenient mobile options to check balances, view transaction details, request a reimbursement, and submit documentation on the go.